 Where to Buy Discounted Universal Tickets

 If saving money is ideal, TravelingMom recommends buying Universal tickets through Get Away Today.
 Not only does the company have the lowest prices, it offers a best price guarantee.
 If you ever find park tickets cheaper, Get Away Today won’t just match the price, the company will beat it.
 If you call to make your purchase be sure to mention TravelingMom!

 Theme parks can be overwhelming for anyone, let alone someone with special needs.
 Universal Studios Hollywood offers a Family Center with quiet rooms that theme park guests with autism and their families can rest in.
 Private lockable rooms can be used for nursing mothers.

 Disneyland does have the Baby Care Centers for breastfeeding.
 However, there isn’t much in the way of quiet places inside the park where those on the autism spectrum can decompress.
 The Family Center at Universal allows families to take a break as needed, without having to leave or return to the hotel.

 Shorter Character Lines at Universal Studios Hollywood

-I love character greetings, especially when traveling with my two youngest.
+I love Disney character greetings, especially when traveling with my two youngest.
 Disneyland character meet n’ greets usually involve long queues or lines, so we often skip them.
-Sure, there are Disneyland character dining experiences where guest can meet Mickey without lines but the price is often prohibitive.
+Sure, there are dining experiences with Disneyland characters where guests can meet Mickey without lines at a premium price.